Break-Through-Tech/Capital-One-1A-ai-driven-resource-allocation-to-reduce-restrictive-practices/Challenge-Project-Overview.md

 # AI-Driven Resource Allocation to Reduce Restrictive Practices

-**Company / Org:** Other
+**Company / Org:** Capital One
 **Challenge Advisor:** Caroline Bell, carolineloubell@gmail.com
 **AI Studio Coach:** Shaun Figueiro, shaun.figueiro@breakthroughtech.org
 **Program:** Break Through Tech AI Studio - Fall 2026

 ---

-## 🏢 About Other
+## 🏢 About Capital One

-Other focuses on using data-driven approaches in the education sector to improve student outcomes and reduce restrictive practices through informed decision-making.
+Capital One is a technology company that aims at changing banking for good.
+Though Capital One is not specifically related to the ask of this project, Capital One is a trailblazer in the technology space, searching for opportunities to leverage AI and data engineering to create its products.

 ---

 ## 🎯 The Challenge

 ### Project Summary
-In this project, you will use district-level seclusion data and school resource datasets (funding, staffing ratios, and teacher certification levels) and Predictive Modeling / Recommender Systems to recommend proactive institutional interventions—such as targeted de-escalation training or specific sensory-room funding—to schools at high risk of seclusion incidents.
-This will help address the systemic root causes of restrictive practices by providing administrators with actionable "early warning" recommendations before crisis incidents occur.
+In this project, you will use publicly available school-level data on seclusion incidents, student populations, staffing, and school resources to build a machine learning model that identifies schools with elevated rates of seclusion and helps administrators understand factors associated with these outcomes.
+This will help our organization explore data-informed ways to better support schools and reduce the use of restrictive practices.

 ### Success Criteria
-Success will be measured by the Actionability Score of the model.
-A successful outcome is a Policy Recommendation Dashboard where an administrator can see a list of schools ranked by risk, and for each school, the top 3 AI-suggested interventions (e.g., "Implement PBIS Training Level 2" or "Decrease Student-to-Teacher Ratio in Grade 2") that the data predicts will most effectively reduce restrictive practices.
+A successful outcome is an interpretable model and simple dashboard that:

+- Identifies schools with elevated seclusion rates
+- Shows the factors most strongly associated with those outcomes
+- Provides administrators with data-informed areas to consider for additional support or resources

+The project should emphasize association and decision support, rather than claiming that the model can determine which intervention will directly cause seclusion rates to decrease.

 ### Stretch Goals
-- LLM "Intervention Drafter": An LLM that takes the model's data and automatically drafts a Grant Proposal or Budget Request to fund the suggested intervention (e.g., asking for funds for a new sensory room).
-- Cost-Benefit Analysis: A module that calculates the "Cost of Seclusion" (staff turnover, legal risk, student trauma) vs. the "Cost of Prevention" to help schools justify the investment in better support.
+- Intervention Recommendation Tool: Create a simple rule-based or similarity-based tool that suggests potential areas for support based on a school's characteristics and resource gaps.
+- LLM Report Generator: Use an LLM or static template system to turn model results into a short, administrator-friendly summary of findings and potential areas for action.
+- Computer Vision Exploration: Explore whether publicly available classroom or school-environment images could eventually be used to identify physical features related to accessibility or inclusive design.
+This is exploratory only and is not required for the core project.

 ### Project Milestones